Do you feel unsafe or afraid? Are you frightened of somebody or worried that they might harm you? Are you caught in the criminal justice system?

-We can contact the UK Border Agency to help you through this difficult time and we can work closely with immigration solicitors to get the help and advice you will need.
+We can work closely with immigration solicitors to get the help and advice you will need.

 If you wish to leave the country, alone or with children, but someone is withholding your passport or you do not own a passport, we can also provide advice about how to get a temporary passport from the correct embassy so that you still travel to safety.

-If you are suffering from alcohol or drug issues, we can help address these as well as supporting you through domestic violence.
+If you are suffering from problematic substance issues, we can refer you onto experts who can help address these as well as supporting you through domestic violence.